bebeal/vite-amplify/README.md

 ## Amplify Build

-`postbuild.sh` will take the above build and copy it over to the amplify build folder which is structured results in:
+`postbuild.sh` will take the above build and copy it over to the amplify build folder which results in:

 ```console
 .amplify-hosting